 Features of the most profitable trading strategy

 There are many features a profitable strategy must have.
 These are some of them:

 - Reasonable win rate: While the win rate is not everything for a strategy, to make money, a strategy must win some trades.
 No strategy makes money losing all its trades.
 Every other thing being equal, the more the number of wins, the more the profit.
 Depending on the reward/risk ratio, the number of winners may not necessarily need to be more than the number of losers.

 - Reasonable average gain per trade: The average gain per trade is gotten by dividing the total amount won by the number of trades.
 The higher the value, the better.
-A high value indicates that the strategy has a good combination of win rate and reward/risk ratio.
+A high value indicates that the strategy has a good win rate and reward/risk ratio combination.

 - Optimal reward/risk ratio: The reward/risk ratio is the ratio of what is gained per winning trade to what is lost per losing trade.
-As a trader, you may plan for this ahead with the use of a profit target and stop loss.
+As a trader, you may plan for this with a profit target (and perhaps a stop loss).
 A 3/1 reward/risk ratio means that the profit target is 3x the size of the stop loss.
-While a 3/1 reward/risk ratio or higher is desirable, the profit target may be too high for the price to get to, thereby leading to some would-be winners turning to losers or breakeven or lesser profit (when stopped out by a trailing stop).
+While a 3/1 reward/risk ratio or higher is desirable, the profit target may be too high for the price to get to, leading to some would-be winners turning to losers, breakeven, or lesser profit (when stopped out by a trailing stop).
 Find out the optimal ratio from backtesting.